-- Check out the new 3-D movie "Lake Tahoe in Depth"
+- Check out the 3-D movie "Lake Tahoe in Depth"

-- Coming soon "Let's go jump in a lake" a look at the changes that occur in lakes over different variations of time.
+- Request to watch "Let's go jump in a lake" (https://youtu.be/zCKT9E4qCfc) a look at the changes that occur in lakes over different variations of time.

 The 3-D Visualization Theater, located at the prestigious Tahoe Environmental Research Center (TERC) is a state-of-the-art facility and the centerpiece of our efforts to both understand the complexities of Lake Tahoe and to educate and inspire the next generation of scientists and engineers.

 The 3-D Visualization Theater 1) assists and advances the work of UC Davis researchers and other collaborators, 2) houses tools for presenting and manipulating very large datasets, and 3) presents scientific data in revolutionary ways to provide students and the public with a better understanding of complex issues.

 Computer simulation and data visualization offer a method for seeing the unseen.
 They enrich the process of scientific discovery and foster profound and unexpected insights.
 In many fields, they revolutionize the way that scientists do science.
 The goal of visualization is to leverage existing scientific methods by providing new scientific insight through visual methods.

 In the 3-D Visualization Theater, visitors don 3-D glasses to explore inside the earth, under the water, and around the watershed.